“I’m good at Multi-tasking“, has become a modern euphemism for “Delusions have made my carelessness measurable.“

 In the 1980’s, futurist Alvin Toffler coined the term “Information Overload” in his book Future Shock predicting where technology was heading in our society.
 According to a San Diego University study, the average American citizen today is bombarded with 100,500 words and digests around 12 hours of information and media every single day.

 And if you think about it, 12 hours isn’t so much of an exaggeration.
 With notifications, emails, texts, voicemails, “likes”, Instagram pictures and tweets, comments, tags and posts, as well as, photos, videos, headlines, blogs, subscriptions, downloads, uploads,ads, ringtones, mp3’s, apps, games, usernames, passwords, captchas, folders, files, feeds, searches and poke’s … it’s hardly surprising why we’re always so busy.

 Saturate My Senses

 We live in an extrospective society, one that thinks happiness is found in the outside world.
 We tend to believe wholeheartedly that the more we cram every living moment with outside sources of enjoyment, excitement and pleasure, the more we’re living.

 Life is often thought in outward terms, as a series of events that unfolds in the physical world that we all inhabit.
 However, we experience all these events that happen in life inwardly through our thoughts and feelings.
 This is the reality for each of us.

-Creativity and thought has become subservient to the singular ambition of saturating our senses.
+Creativity and thought have become subservient to the singular ambition of saturating our senses.
 Stimulation has become the new world order.
 Depth of focus is obsolete.